adonisjs/v6-docs/content/docs/digging_deeper/transmit.md

 transmit.broadcastExcept('global', { message: 'Hello' }, 'uid-of-sender')
 ```

+### Syncing across multiple servers or instances

+By default, broadcasting events works only within the context of an HTTP request.
+However, you can broadcast events from the background using the `transmit` service if you register a `transport` in your configuration.

+The transport layer is responsible for syncing events across multiple servers or instances.
+It works by broadcasting any events (like broadcasted events, subscriptions, and un-subscriptions) to all connected servers or instances using a `Bus`.

+The server or instance responsible for your client connection will receive the event and broadcast it to the client.

 ## Listening for Events

 You can listen for events on the client-side using the `@adonisjs/transmit-client` package.
 The package provides a `Transmit` class.
+The client use the [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) API by default to connect to the server.

 ```ts
 import { Transmit } from '@adonisjs/transmit-client'